 The characteristics and pattern of symptoms help doctors diagnose the neurologic disorder.

-When people have symptoms that suggest a neurologic disorder, doctors ask specific questions about the symptoms and other relevant factors (the medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person.
-Doctors ask the person to describe current symptoms, including those related to the nervous system (neurologic symptoms): What... read more ).
-Doctors usually also do a physical examination to evaluate all of the body systems, but they focus on the nervous system (called the neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ).
+When people have symptoms that suggest a neurologic disorder, doctors ask specific questions about the symptoms and other relevant factors (the medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person to obtain information about the person's current and past health (medical history).
+The history is the most important part of... read more ).
+Doctors usually also do a physical examination to evaluate all of the body systems, but they focus on the nervous system (called the neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ).

 The neurologic examination helps doctors do the following:

 Diagnostic tests Tests for Brain, Spinal Cord, and Nerve Disorders Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be needed to confirm a diagnosis or exclude other possible disorders.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be needed to confirm a diagnosis or exclude other possible disorders.